Chemical Characterization of a Legacy Aqueous Film-Forming Foam Sample and Developmental Toxicity in Zebrafish (Danio rerio)

 PFAS are ubiquitous in the environment, yet little is known of the toxicity of PFAS mixtures or AFFF, which historically contained long-chain PFAS that have since been phased out of use.
 In the current study, the composition of a legacy 3% AFFF formulation was evaluated and its toxicity assessed through a fish embryo toxicity test.
 Toxicity was then compared with the most abundant PFAS, PFOS and PFHxS, and nonfluorinated compounds, SDS and TDS.

 Nontargeted analysis also revealed the presence of nonfluorinated surfactants in the AFFF formulation; the most prevalent were SDS and TDS.
-These compounds were quantified through MS analysis at 574.9 milligrams per liter SDS and 496.4 milligrams per liter TDS, both of which equate to 2% of the AFFF sample (Figure 1).
+These compounds were quantified through MS analysis at SDS and TDS, both of which equate to 2% of the AFFF sample (Figure 1).
 The remaining 57% of the AFFF sample was composed of the PFAS and nonfluorinated compounds identified through nontarget analysis, as well as additional compounds not detected by these methods.
 This remaining composition may include very polar compounds that would be removed with the extraction process used in this study.

 Dilutions of 3% AFFF working stock formulation underwent toxicological assessment in the developing zebrafish model.
-The AFFF mixture was found to have an median lethal concentration of 7.41 times 10 begin superscript negative 4 end superscript percent AFFF at 96 hpf (Figure 2A).
-One study examining bioconcentration of AFFF in juvenile trout demonstrated no mortality at a 1.0 times 10 begin superscript negative 4 end superscript percent dilution of 3% FC-203CF light water AFFF produced by 3M Corporation (Yeung and Mabury 2013).
+The AFFF mixture was found to have an of AFFF at 96 hpf (Figure 2A).
+One study examining bioconcentration of AFFF in juvenile trout demonstrated no mortality at a dilution of 3% FC-203CF light water AFFF produced by 3M Corporation (Yeung and Mabury 2013).
 Notably, the composition of quantifiable PFAS for the FC-203CF light water AFFF formulation examined in the Yeung and Mabury study was 80% PFOS and 11% PFHxS, which is similar to the chemical assessment of our AFFF sample.
 Aside from the toxicokinetic study discussed above, few studies have examined AFFF in biological systems, and no studies have yet identified the toxicity profiles following exposure of AFFF formulations.

 The primary PFAS component, PFOS, has been extensively researched, including embryo toxicity tests in the zebrafish model.
-In the present study, the median lethal concentration of PFOS in 96 hpf larvae was 31.03 milligrams per liter (Table 5).
-PFOS median lethal concentrations have been reported as 68 milligrams per liter in 72 hpf zebrafish larvae (Zheng et al. 2011) and 58 milligrams per liter in 96 hpf larvae (Hagenaars et al. 2011).
-Based on our analysis of PFOS in the legacy AFFF, the dilution representing the median lethal concentration value, 7.41 times 10 begin superscript negative 4 end superscript percent AFFF, is equivalent to 2.32 milligrams per liter PFOS (Table 5).
+In the present study, the of PFOS in 96 hpf larvae was (Table 5).
+PFOS have been reported as in 72 hpf zebrafish larvae (Zheng et al. 2011) and in 96 hpf larvae (Hagenaars et al. 2011).
+Based on our analysis of PFOS in the legacy AFFF, the dilution representing the value, AFFF, is equivalent to PFOS (Table 5).
 This mortality curve of AFFF was also statistically different from that produced with exposure to PFOS alone.
 Together these suggest that PFOS is less toxic than AFFF.
-These values exceed the mean serum PFOS levels, 35.1 nanograms per milliliter, reported in U.S. populations (Olsen et al. 2017).
+These values exceed the mean serum PFOS levels, , reported in U.S. populations (Olsen et al. 2017).
 To test whether the addition of PFHxS was sufficient to account for the increase in developmental toxicity of the AFFF sample, exposures to a PFOS/PFHxS mixture were examined.
 The ratio of PFOS:PFHxS was maintained at 6.27:1 to replicate that found in the AFFF sample (Table 4).
-The median lethal concentration of the PFOS/PFHxS mixture was 29.63 milligrams per liter, which is not beyond the CI from the PFOS alone exposures.
+The of the PFOS/PFHxS mixture was , which is not beyond the CI from the PFOS alone exposures.
 Therefore, the most abundant PFAS, PFOS and PFHxS, which together comprise 36% of the AFFF formulation, were not the sole drivers of developmental lethality.

 Lethality of the most abundant nonfluorinated compounds, SDS and TDS, was similarly assessed in the developmental zebrafish assay.
-The median lethal concentration of SDS was found to be 3.67 milligrams per liter, and the median lethal concentration of TDS was 0.66 milligrams per liter (Table 5).
+The of SDS was found to be , and the of TDS was (Table 5).
 Exposure to neither compound produced a mortality curve significantly different from AFFF exposure.
-Additionally, the median lethal concentration of TDS (0.66 milligrams per liter) was similar to that of the concentration of this compound in the AFFF sample at its the median lethal concentration of AFFF (7.41 times 10 begin superscript negative 4 end superscript percent AFFF, 0.12 milligrams per liter TDS).
-This finding was consistent with levels reported in the literature; a range of 0.236 to 0.435 milligrams per liter is reported in OECD guideline testing in 96 hpf zebrafish (OECD 2012).
+Additionally, the of TDS () was similar to that of the concentration of this compound in the AFFF sample at its the of AFFF ( AFFF, TDS).
+This finding was consistent with levels reported in the literature; a range of is reported in OECD guideline testing in 96 hpf zebrafish (OECD 2012).
 These suggest that the surfactants, particularly TDS, determines lethality of the developmental AFFF exposure.

-Developmental AFFF exposure caused an apparent reduction in larval growth at 4.40 times 10 begin superscript negative 4 end superscript percent AFFF, but no effects on yolk sac use, swim bladder inflation, or other gross deformities were observed (Figures 3 and S1).
+Developmental AFFF exposure caused an apparent reduction in larval growth at AFFF, but no effects on yolk sac use, swim bladder inflation, or other gross deformities were observed (Figures 3 and S1).
 The reduction in larval length can represent a developmental delay or persistent effect on growth, and for example, the latter has been observed because zebrafish developmentally exposed to PFOS had significant reductions in length and weight observed at adulthood (Cheng et al. 2016).
-Single exposures to 17.64 milligrams per liter PFOS and 10.23 milligrams per liter PFAS, of the PFOS/PFHxS mixture, produced similarly smaller larval lengths (Figures 4 and 5).
+Single exposures to PFOS and PFAS, of the PFOS/PFHxS mixture, produced similarly smaller larval lengths (Figures 4 and 5).
 This contrasts TDS and SDS.
-Exposure to both at concentrations below their median lethal concentrations resulted in no apparent effects on morphometric measurements (Figure 6).
+Exposure to both at concentrations below their resulted in no apparent effects on morphometric measurements (Figure 6).
 These data, summarized in Table 6, suggest the PFAS component of the AFFF mixture is driving the sublethal effects observed in the larvae.

 AFFF | PFOS | PFHxS | PFOS/ PFHxS mixture | SDS | TDS | |